cimentadaj/bicing_experiment/README.md

 sudo cp mysql/mysql-connector-odbc-5.3.9-linux-ubuntu16.04-x86-64bit/lib/libmyodbc5a.so /usr/lib/x86_64-linux-gnu/odbc/
 # If the odbc folder doesn't exists, create it with mkdir /usr/lib/x86_64-linux-gnu/odbc/
 ```

+Note: you might need to change the url's and directories to a **newer** version of `odbc` so don't simply copy and paste the links from below.

 -   Create and update the `odbc` settings.